History of Jabez

 - God caused his end to be better than his beginning.

-- Besides prayer Jabez, it shows us that more can be derived from “Because I bore him in pain” didn’t deter him from achieving that which God had in store for him.
+- Besides prayer Jabez, it shows us that more can be derived from “Because I bore him in pain” didn’t deter him from achieving what God had in store for him.

 This is where the power of the prayer of Jabez was derived from.
 There are a lot of things that we can emulate from him if we are to walk in the same fruits that his prayer bore.
 We know that God granted his request.
 Let that be your testimony as well.
 As you are faithful with the small things, may God grant you more.
 May the one that gives seed to the sower, and causes it to rain grant you a bounty harvest, as you sow!
 Amen.

 What impact would God giving you more have on your sphere?
 What impact would God enlarging your territory have on your family?
 On your friends?
 On the church?
 Your city and country?
-Our hope is that you would walk experience the greatest blessing as a servant of God.
-The Lord Jesus Christ has a bigger vision for you than what you may imagine your supposed destiny to be.
+We hope that you would walk experience the greatest blessing as a servant of God.
+The Lord Jesus Christ has a bigger vision for you than you may imagine your supposed destiny.